-Temporary addresses include (but are not limited to) an AirBnB, guest house, hotel or serviced apartment, or the address for a family member or friend where you are staying because you have recently moved into the borough.
+Temporary addresses include but are not limited to an AirBnB, guest house, hotel or serviced apartment, or the address for a family member or friend where you are staying because you have recently moved into the borough.
 If you are not able to provide a permanent address on your application, we will not apply any distance priority to your preferences until a permanent address is secured.

-If you own or rent a property which is used, or has previously been used, as your home address which is within commutable distance, of an oversubscribed school, and you state that you are living at, and apply from, a different address which is closer to the school, we will normally treat the second address as temporary, even if the property that is further away is not available for you to live in.
-We must be satisfied that your move is a permanent arrangement, and will require proof that the previous address has been let on a commercial basis at a market rent.
-We will consider the timing of this arrangement and any familial or personal connection to the tenant, when making the decision whether to disregard the property for admissions purposes.
+If you own or rent a property which is used, or has previously been used, as your home address which is within commutable distance of an oversubscribed school, and you state that you are living at, and apply from, a different address which is closer to the school, we will normally treat the second address as temporary.
+This applies even if the property that is further away is not available for you to live in.
+We must be satisfied that your move is a permanent arrangement.
+We will consider the following non-exhaustive list of factors when making a decision on whether the previous address will be disregarded for admissions purposes: